learn-academy-2020-echo/week-5-assessment-filippo20u/interview-questions.md

   Researched answer:

   A programming tecnique to convert data between imcompatible sysems using OOP object oriented programming.
-PRM is time saving because data is written only in one place and it's easier to update and mantain, it's written in the coding language o your choice and it let;s you use OOP with its data inheritance.
+  ORM is time saving because data is written only in one place and it's easier to update and mantain, it's written in the coding language o your choice and it let;s you use OOP with its data inheritance.

 6. What is a gem?